The INPRO Methodology

 INPRO takes a holistic approach to assess innovative nuclear systems in seven areas:

-The Basic Principle concerning infrastructure states that regional and international arrangements are to provide options that enable any country that so wishes to adopt an INS for the supply of energy and related products without making an excessive investment in national infrastructure.
-The associated User Requirements and Criteria recognize the need to establish a national legal framework with corresponding institutions; adequate economic infrastructure to facilitate availability of credit lines; industrial infrastructure to cover mainly construction, transport, operation and maintenance; socio-political infrastructure to allow long term commitment and public acceptance; and appropriate human resources for all steps of the nuclear programme, including safe operation of nuclear facilities.
+This manual is part of the updated INPRO methodology.
+It provides guidance on assessing the sustainability of a nuclear energy system in the area of infrastructure.
+INPRO Basic Principle in this area states that a country shall be able to adopt, maintain or enlarge a NES for the supply of energy without making an excessive investment in national infrastructure.
+The associated User Requirements and Criteria recognize the need to establish a national legal framework and corresponding institutions; adequate economic infrastructure to facilitate availability of credit lines; industrial infrastructure to cover mainly construction, transport and maintenance; socio-political infrastructure to allow long term commitment and public acceptance; appropriate human resources for all steps of the nuclear programme; minimization of the needed infrastructure for a given nuclear power programme; and regional and international arrangements which can be used for minimization of necessary national infrastructure.

 The Basic Principles in the area of waste management have been derived from the IAEA Safety Fundamentals concerning "The Principles of Radioactive Waste Management".
 Thus, the generation of waste is to be kept to the minimum level practicable, securing an acceptable level of protection of human health and the environment without undue burdens on future generations, and all waste generation and waste management steps are to be taken into account.